A lined row of parked Metro bus vehicles

 Who is responsible for funding public transport?

-Public transport is a State Government responsibility.
 Translink, a division of the Queensland Government’s Department of Transport and Main Roads, is responsible for Queensland’s public transport network.
 Council operates Brisbane’s bus services under a contract with Translink.

-Why is Council seeking a new deal now?
+Why did Council seek a new deal?

 When will Brisbane Metro services commence?